Skip to main content

 Structured output is non-negotiable

 Gemini Flash is asked for strict JSON with fields the UI relies on: risk_score, confidence, drivers, suggested_actions.
 Retry logic on malformed responses guarantees the contract.
-If the model returns prose, we re-ask.
+If the model returns prose, I re-ask.
 The downstream UI never has to defensive-parse.

 Active vs resolved is the visualization that earned its space

 Most condition lists treat everything as current.
 A clinician's brain doesn't.
-The dashboard splits active and resolved conditions visually, surfaces the most common diagnoses across the panel, and exports the consolidated summary as a downloadable PDF — the artifact a clinician actually saves to the chart.
+The dashboard splits active and resolved conditions visually, surfaces the most common diagnoses across the panel, and exports the consolidated summary as a downloadable PDF, the artifact a clinician actually saves to the chart.

 Related project